Artful Homemaking

 Dried Beans

 Dried beans are one of the most frugal pantry staples ever!
-Great for frugal dishes like Caribbean Beans and Rice or chili.
+They’re great for frugal dishes like Caribbean Beans and Rice or homemade chili.

 Our favorite dried beans are black beans, kidney beans, and pinto beans, but we sometimes also have green and yellow split peas, lentils, and Great Northern or navy beans.